 Our off-balance sheet arrangements consist primarily of our investments in joint ventures which are common in the real estate industry and are described in Note 5 of the condensed notes to our consolidated financial statements.
 Our joint ventures typically fund their cash needs through secured debt financings obtained by and in the name of the joint venture entity.
 The joint venture debt is secured by a first mortgage, is without recourse to the joint venture partners, and does not represent a liability of the partners, except to the extent the partners or their affiliates expressly guarantee the joint venture debt.
-As of March 31, 2018, the Operating Partnership guaranteed joint venture-related mortgage indebtedness of \$207.0 million (of which we have a right of recovery from our joint venture partners of \$10.8 million as of March 31, 2018).
-Mortgages guaranteed by the Operating Partnership are secured by the property of the joint venture which could be sold in order to satisfy the outstanding obligation and which has an estimated fair value in excess of the guaranteed amount.
-We may elect to fund cash needs of a joint venture through equity contributions (generally on a basis proportionate to our ownership interests), advances or partner loans, although such fundings are not typically required contractually or otherwise.
+As of June 30, 2018, the Operating Partnership guaranteed joint venture-related mortgage indebtedness of \$201.0 million (of which we have a right of recovery from our joint venture partners of \$10.8 million as of June 30, 2018).